hminh2027/hminh2027/README.md

 <h2 align="center">🎓 Something about me 🎓</h2>
 <br>

-- 🌱 I’m currently learning NestJs
+- 🌱 I’m currently learning NextJs
 - 👯 I’m looking for an internship position
 - 🥅 2022 Goals: Gain work experience and improve problem-solving skills
 - 💬 Always open to talking about tech-related-stuff or learning new technology